MLOps Tools

 1. MLFlow

-MLflow is an open source tool for managing the core parts of the ML lifecycle.
+MLflow is an open-source tool for managing the core parts of the ML lifecycle.
 It is great for experiment tracking, reproducibility, model registry and deployment.
 ML experiments and model metadata are managed with the usage of Python, CLI, Java, REST API and R. Its four core functions are MLflow Tracking, MLflow Models, MLflow Projects and MLflow Model Registry.

-2. Weight and Biases
+2. Weights and Biases

 It is an MLOps platform for data and model versioning, experiment tracking, model management and hyperparameter optimization.
 It logs artifacts (models, datasets, pipelines, results and dependencies) and visualizes the datasets (visual, audio, tabular and text).
 Its user-friendly central dashboard is great for ML experiments.
 It can be integrated with other ML libraries like Keras, Fastai, Hugging face, PyTorch and others.